timoast/SRAgent/README.md

 * `OPENAI_API_KEY` = API key for using the OpenAI API
   * **required**
-  * currently, no other models are supported besides OpenAI
+  * Currently, no other models are supported besides OpenAI
+  * See [Configuring models](#configuring-models) information on setting models
 * `EMAIL` = email for using the Entrez API
   * optional, but **HIGHLY** recommended
 * `NCBI_API_KEY` = API key for using the Entrez API